Skyhawkbotics/firstdocs/CONTRIBUTING.md

 6. Run the appropriate activation script for your virtual enviornment and system
 7. Change your directory to `source`
 8. Run `mkdocs serve`, and open the link it outputs in your browser.
+9. Make your desired changes.
+   - You may need to update `requirements.txt` if your changes require another Python library to build the website
+10. After verifying your changes work, push the code to your fork.
+11. Contribute your fork as a PR, and set the target branch to `config`.